PSD2

 CONSENT_EXPIRED 401 The consent was created by this TPP, but has expired and needs to be renewed.

-RESOURCE_EXPIRED 403 (if path) or 400 (if payload) The addressed resource is associated with the TPP but has expired, not addressable anymore.
+RESOURCE_EXPIRED 403 / 400 The addressed resource is associated with the TPP but has expired.

-RESOURCE_BLOCKED 400 The addressed resource is not addressable by this request since it is blocked e.g. by a grouping in a signing basket.
+RESOURCE_BLOCKED 400 The addressed resource is not addressable by this request since it is blocked (e.g. by a signing basket grouping).

 TIMESTAMP_INVALID 400 Timestamp not in accepted time period.